medaminben/Sandbox/README.md

 ## Libraries
+The implementation is classified by topic in different libraries:
-### Core
+#### Core
-The core library defines the common code base such as containers and custom types to ensure a manageable system The base unit of the system is a value.
-The system at any moment of the life cycle is not doing other than managing values, but the result of the processing can be errors in exception and corner cases:
+The core library defines the common code base.
+The base unit of the system is a value.
+The system at any moment of the life cycle is not doing other than managing values from call to result.
+The result of the processing should be a value but can be errors in exception and corner cases.
+Following this strategy increases the safety of the development, and converges to the deterministic characteristic of the end product.
-- Value any rValue type
 - Error
-- Result<Value,Error>
+- Result<Value,Error>  of any type

+Annexed features:
+- Index generator: A global core scope counter. can be called by Sc::get_unique_index.
+To use carefully, that the uniqueness is just in the actual run session by restart jumps to 0 (to do: make it unique forever)

-## Tools
+#### Tools
 A classic boring tools library it collects some useful features:
-#### CSV Parser:
-a tiny csv parser facility highly needed for the deserialization, (no need of serialization right now)
+- CSV Parser: a tiny csv parser facility highly needed for the deserialization, (no need of serialization right now)
-#### INI Parser:
-An ini parser facility, useful to manage data locally by collecting constant informations from ini file such as storage, logging locations, user specific things...
+- INI Parser: An ini parser facility, useful to manage data locally by collecting constant information from ini file such as storage, logging locations, user specific things...

-...
-## Geo
+#### Geo
 in one way or another like the standard algorithm library, only collects some geometric manipulation features
 - implementation of the factorial template meta-programming
 - implementation of the binomial coefficient using the multiplicative formula
-- definition of a Point:
+- Definition of a Point:
     - a point is a bundle of n coordinates
     - special case 2D point